Brannydonowt/autoinsta/README.md

 ```

 TikTokApi uses the Playwright library.
 Therefore with a fresh install, you need to ensure that you run
+*(due to this, you may have some problems running this bot on linux.
+I recommend using Docker if running locally doesn't work for you.)*
 ```
 playwright install
 ```